Resource pack

 -

-Support reading and writing by using Immersive Reader to customise how word documents appear while you read and edit.
+Immersive Reader (Microsoft Word & Edge) Support reading and writing by using Immersive Reader to customise how word documents appear while you read and edit.
 Immersive Reader provides options for a comfortable and easy to process experience by allowing you to listen to the text read aloud or adjust how text appears by modifying spacing, colour and more.
 This is a feature that is built into Microsoft Word.
+Immersive Reader

 Orato is another free text reader which can be installed on to your computer or run from a USB pen drive for portable use.